bmacer/rmrk-sales-twitter-bot/README.md

 # Requirements

-Node and Twitter API keys
+node+yarn and Twitter API keys

 You need to be a [Twitter developer](https://developer.twitter.com) which requires applying to Twitter and their acceptance of your use case.